saskar1/screen-saver/README.md

 Does that make sense?
 No. That's OK, we'll come back to this topic in subsequent lessons.

-Every time Chrome executes a conditional, the conditional always *resolves* to either true or false---which is to say, every conditional (once executed) is either true or false.

-During execution, if the conditional turns out to be true---then Chrome executes the first block (wrapped by curly braces).
+During execution, if the conditional resolves to `true`, then Chrome executes the first block (wrapped by curly braces).
 Otherwise, Chrome executes the second block (wrapped by curly braces).

-Putting it all together:
+That was a lot of words, and what it all boils down to is: if color is randomly chosen to be 1, then assign `'black'` to color.
+Or, if color is randomly chosen to be zero, then assign `'white'` to color.

+That's all.